-- Builtin commands are commands provided by the shell itself, e.g. export, alias, cd etc - more info: man builtins - External commands are distinct executable files, e.g. ls, man, which
+- Builtin commands are commands provided by the shell itself, e.g. export, alias, cd etc - more info: man builtins - External commands are distinct executable files, e.g. ls, man, which more info: man <command>

 There are commands that are both external and builtin, like echo and pwd